rust-lang/book/second-edition/nostarch/chapter13.md

 `calculation` field and a `None` value in the `value` field, because we haven’t executed the closure yet.

-When the calling code wants the result of evaluating the closure, instead of calling the closure directly, it will call the `value` method.
+When the calling code needs the result of evaluating the closure, instead of calling the closure directly, it will call the `value` method.
 This method checks whether we already have a resulting value in `self.value` in a `Some`;
 if we do, it returns the value within the `Some` without executing the closure again.

-If `self.value` is `None`, we call the closure stored in `self.calculation`, save the result in `self.value` for future use, and return the value as well.
+If `self.value` is `None`, the code calls the closure stored in `self.calculation`, saves the result in `self.value` for future use, and returns the value as well.

-Listing 13-11 shows how we can use this `Cacher` struct in the `generate_workout` function from Listing 13-6:
+Listing 13-11 shows how we can use this `Cacher` struct in the function `generate_workout` from Listing 13-6:

 Filename: src/main.rs